Offirmo/offirmo-monorepo/stack--current/0-CONTRIBUTING/06-conventions--js--modules_and_transpilation.md

 * latest ES reasonably supported by browsers or polyfills = [ES2023](https://kangax.github.io/compat-table/es2016plus/)
 * we no longer consider webpack (outdated tool, we no longer use it)

-⭆ 🆕latest convenient ES = 2023 (if changed, need search&replace in package.json, search for "es2022" and "update marker")
+⭆ 🆕latest convenient ES = 2023

 3. ES module
 - we consider webpack outdated and are no longer taking into account its limitations